Tom Barker Launches Fibrosis Initiative to Jump-Start Breakthroughsgreenwood@cstone.net

-“In many ways, fibrosis is as significant a problem as cancer, but we have no reliable approaches for early detection or effective treatment,” said Biomedical Engineering Professor Thomas Barker, an expert in pulmonary fibrosis.
+“In many ways, fibrosis is as significant a problem as cancer, but we have no reliable approaches for early detection or effective treatment,” said University of Virginia Biomedical Engineering Professor Thomas Barker, an expert in pulmonary fibrosis.
 “In effect, we are where cancer researchers were in the 1980s.”

 Positioning UVA as a Center for Fibrosis Research

 The primary reason for this state of affairs: The process of fibrosis is itself exquisitely complicated.
 Added to that, the circumstances that can generate uncontrolled, indiscriminant fibrosis can vary significantly from organ to organ and from disease to disease.
-To jumpstart progress, Barker has launched the Fibrosis Initiative, a Grounds-wide effort to mobilize UVA researchers conducting fibrosis-related studies and to build connections among them that will lead to potentially groundbreaking, cross-disciplinary investigations.
+To jump-start progress, Barker, working with colleagues in the UVA schools of engineering and medicine, has launched the Fibrosis Initiative, an effort to mobilize University researchers conducting fibrosis-related studies and build connections among them that will lead to potentially groundbreaking, cross-disciplinary investigations.

 “Our goal is to produce fundamental insights that can be applied across organ systems,” Barker said.